mattbrailsford/umbraco-fluidity/docs/_pages/02-api-02-trees.md

 ### Defining a tree

-You define a tree for a section by calling the `SetTree` method on the given `SectionConfig` instance.
+You define a tree for a section by calling the `SetTree` method on the given `FluiditySectionConfig` instance.

 #### SetTree(string name, Lambda treeConfig = null) *: FluidityTreeConfig*
 {: .signature}

-Sets the tree to display in the Umbraco side panel for the current section with the given name.
+Sets the tree with the given name to display in the Umbraco side panel for the given section.

 ````csharp
 // Example